civicrm/civicrm-dev-docs/docs/framework/asset-builder.md

     Both are written in PHP, but they address differet parts of the process:

      * `AssetBuilder` provides URL-routing, caching, and parameterization.
-       Its strength is defining the *lifecycle* of a dynamic asset.
+       Its strength is defining a *lazy lifecycle* for the assets.
      * `Assetic` provides a library of generators and filters.
 Its strength is defining the *content* of an asset.

     You could use them together -- e.g.  in `hook_civicrm_buildAsset`,
     declare a new asset and use `Assetic` to build its content.

-!!! caution "Caution: Assimilate non-confidential data"
+!!! caution "Caution: Confidentiality and lazy assets"
     The current implementation does not take aggressive measures to keep assets confidential.
 For example, an asset built from public JS files is fine, but an asset built from permissioned data (contact-records